JoeyStanley/real/cv.md

 Workshops
 ==========

+<strong>Joey Stanley</strong>.
+"Be a Data Magician: An Excel Workshop for Humanists."
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+January 27, 2017.
+<a href="/downloads/170127-ExcelWorkshop.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
+<a href="https://digi.uga.edu/news/be-a-data-magician/" class="link" target="_blank" title="link to digi.uga.edu"></a>
+<a href="/downloads/170127-ExcelWorkshop-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>

 [McGinn, Emily](http://emilymcginn.com) & <strong>Joey Stanley</strong>.
 “Brand Yourself: A professionalization workshop for grad students.”
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 November 11, 2016.
 <a href="https://digi.uga.edu/news/brandyourself/" class="link" target="_blank" title="link to digi.uga.edu"></a>
 <a href="/downloads/161111-DigiLab-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>